 The article was gripping for me.
 I hope you and we all get more of the moments that matter

-@samanthabedford about 1 year ago
+@samanthabedford over 1 year ago

 Lovely article and so much relates to being present.
 I have found that embedding mindfulness into my life has been transformational.
 Bad things will always happen but we don't need to make them feel worse if we can learn to train our minds.
 Be well.